rudifa/ios-gameofchats/README.md

 ### Ep 12 - How to Load Entire Chat Log per User

 In ChatLogController add ChatMessageCell and populate from the chat.

+### EP 13 - How to Create Chat Bubbles using Constraints